 >>

-This course is a review of grammar, idioms, and vocabulary, providing practice in translating moderately difficult technical and non-technical German texts into correct English.
+Review of grammar, idioms, and vocabulary; practice in translating moderately difficult technical and non-technical German texts into correct English.
+Does not apply to the major or minor in German or language certificates.
 Satisfies language requirement for graduate students.
-No prior German needed.
-Does not apply to the major or minor in…

 This course revolves around three major areas of investigation pertaining to German culture and society: